Warriors Liverpool can win Champions League after overcoming City siege

 And here’s the rub, the bulk of the work in this tie was done in the first leg.
 Liverpool’s 3-0 advantage meant that an away goal here would change the world.
 And, 11 minutes into the second half, Salah provided it.
 His 39th of the season was the sweetest of all .
 It was like taking a pin to a balloon.
 Game over, tie over.
 Party time in the away end.
 Allez, Allez, Allez!

 Roberto Firmino rubbed salt into City wounds 13 minutes from time with a finish of unerring quality.
 Win the tie?
 Pep Guardiola’s side didn’t even win on the night.
+They had a go, but by the time the final whistle came, it felt like an act of mercy.
 The manager finished the game in the stands, sent off at half-time for protesting at referee Antonio Mateu Lahoz .
 In the end, all the home fans had was their anger.
 And their plastic flags.
 They were streaming out long before the end.

 As for Jurgen Klopp, he could reflect on a performance of heart, character and, when it mattered, composure too.
 They may have been timid to begin with, but they puffed their chests out after the break.
 There were big performances all over.